 Jins are the committees of Kinjin.
 Every jin represents a certain part of the Japanese or general student culture and acts independently of the board.
 Any member of Kinjin can join any of these jins or start their own jin!

 The committees of Kinjin are independent parties within the association dedicated to one specific goal related to Japanese culture or student culture.
 As an example, every regular activity on the Kinjin agenda has its own responsible committee.
 To achieve their goals, every committee has their own members or sometimes even their own board.
+We have jins that organize regular activities, big events such as the yearly winter village or introduction week, and supporting jins such as promotion and bartending.

 The committees are typically named by a Japanese word expressing the goal, followed by the “-jin” suffix.
 Therefore, at Kinjin we typically refer to committees as jins.
 However, the suffix is not simply there as padding.
 That’s because the “jin” in Kinjin stands for person, which is the driving force for every jin.